-By-elections
+12. By-elections

-Provided that a poll shall not be taken in any by-election in respect of which only one candidate is validly nominated for election.

-- (2) Unless the Commission otherwise, by statutory order, directs, a by-election to fill a casual vacancy in the office of a councillor shall not be held in any ward in which an ordinary election of councillors is or may be required to be held under section ten. - (3) A statutory order under this section shall specify the day or days on which, and the hours within which, returning officers may receive nominations of candidates for election in any ward to which such order relates. - 13.
-There shall be one councillor elected for each ward into which the area of a council is divided and, without prejudice to the Local Government Act, every councillor of a council shall hold office for the duration of the period expiring immediately before the result of the next ordinary election held in respect of that council or in respect of the ward for which he is elected councillor, as the case may be, is duly declared.
+- (1) Subject to the other provisions of this section, a byelection to fill a casual vacancy in the office of a councillor shall be held on such date as the Commission may, by statutory order, prescribe, being a date not later than ninety days after the date when notification of the vacancy was received by the Commission. - Provided that a poll shall not be taken in any by-election in respect of which only one candidate is validly nominated for election. - (2) Unless the Commission otherwise, by statutory order, directs, a by-election to fill a casual vacancy in the office of a councillor shall not be held in any ward in which an ordinary election of councillors is or may be required to be held under section ten. - (3) A statutory order this section shall specify the day or days on which, and the hours within which, returning officers may receive nominations of candidates for election in any ward to which such order relates.

-Representation of wards and tenure of office Act No. 22 of
+13. Representation of wards and tenure of office